ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>If the interviewer asks you the question in the title, what’s your answer?</blockquote>

 <h3>4.
-Building Your Own DNS Server with Node.js - <a href="https://medium.com/@yashaswisingh0413/building-your-own-dns-server-with-node-js-cca799c7bb61" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS Lambda Gotchas and Reminders — NodeJS - <a href="https://medium.com/@veyselsahin/aws-lambda-gotchas-and-reminders-nodejs-7a684ac5cf48" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yashaswi`**
+✍️ **posted by `Veysel Şahin`**

-<blockquote>Hey there! 🌟 Have you ever wondered how the internet knows exactly where to find your favorite websites, like youtube.com or google.com…</blockquote>
+<blockquote>Hello, I usually like to keep notes for myself for the future.
+It’s unbelievable how little time has been spent on such notes and how much…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>